zestsoftware/zest.releaser/zest/releaser/README.txt

 * Tags the release in svn with the version number.

 * Uploads a source release to pypi (if the package is available there).
+It also checks out the tag in a temporary directory in case you need to modify it.

 Note that zest.releaser isn't restricted to python packages.
 We use it regularly to tag buildouts.
 You only need a ``version.txt`` in your svn